stanhelsloot/project/design/README.md

 and seismic activity for people who want evidence for the claims made by media outlets.

+Several notes: before 2015 only earthquakes with a magnitude higher of 1.5 were measurable.

 Summary:
-Provide a tool to see the relation between the extraction of natural gas in Groningen and seismic activity in the area.
+Provide a tool to see the relation between the extraction of natural gas in Dutch gas fields and induced seismic activity in throughout the country.

 Main features:
 (See picture in this folder for sketches)
 1)
-- A map of the Netherlands.
-Seismic activity in circles per year.
+- A map of the Netherlands on which earthquakes are represented using circles.
+  Magnitude determines circle area.
   Slider to change year
-- (Bar)graph of (seismic activity/extraction totals) per (10?)year.
-- Information of the seismic data (strength & radius)
+- Stacked histogram to clearly show different ranges of magnitudes.
+- Histogram of amount of gas extraction.
+If clicked on certain year, show earthquakes of that year in map.
-- General information of the gas extraction
+- Information of the seismic data, gas extraction and relation to other years in multiple donuts.

 2)
 - For the map: hovering over the circles to see the date/strength/radius